wojtekojtek/a52q-builds/README.md

 # a52q-builds
-I will share a52q builds there, check releases page.
+My builds for **Samsung Galaxy A52 4G**.
+Check Github Releases to download them (or click [here](https://github.com/wojtekojtek/a52q-builds/releases) to go to releases page.